-Following a three-year stint as an assistant coach, Chelsea Treat was elevated to interim assistant coach on June 13, replacing former coach Jen Flaherty.
-She was instumental in the Crusaders' defensive efforts, leading them to top 30 rankings in scoring defense each year, including 11th nationally (7.5 goals against per game) in 2017.
+Chelsea Treat begins her fourth season as an assistant coach for the women's lacrosse team, taking the lead role in the Crusaders' defensive efforts.
+She helped them to top 30 rankings in scoring defense each year, including 11th nationally (7.5 goals against per game) last year.
 The team also posted top 20 finishes in caused turnovers three times.

 In 2017, the Crusaders finished 10-8 (8-2 in Conference Carolinas play), advancing to the semifinals of the league tournament.
-Five Abbey players earned all-conference honors, including three underclassmen.
-Overall, the Crusaders return 15 players for the 2018 campaign while seven seniors, including 2017 Conference Carolinas Women's Lacrosse Scholar Athlete of the Year Katelin Glass earned their degrees at May's Commencement.
+Five Abbey players earned all-conference honors, including three underclassmen, and seven seniors earned degrees at commencement.
+Katelin Glass was one of those, earning Conference Carolinas Women's Lacrosse Scholar-Athlete of the Year award.

 A native of Penn Yan, N.Y., Treat graduated from Penn Yan Academy in 2009 where she played lacrosse and tennis.